-We modify the Mosel model from Chapter 3 as follows:
+Save a copy of the Mosel model from Chapter 3 using the name foliodata.mos, and update this new file as follows:

-''' declarations

-SHARES: set of string !
-Set of shares

-RISK: set of string !
-Set of high-risk values among shares

-NA: set of string !
-Set of shares issued in N.-America

-RET: array(SHARES) of real !
-Estimated return in investment

-end-declarations

-initializations from "folio.dat" '''

 '''

+declarationsSHARES: set of string!
+Set of sharesRISK: set of string!
+Set of high-risk values among sharesNA: set of string!
+Set of shares issued in N.-AmericaRET: array(SHARES) of real!
+Estimated return in investmentend-declarations!

+'''

+'''

+initializations from "folio.dat"

 RISK RET NA

 end-initializations

 declarations

 frac: array(SHARES) of mpvar !
 Fraction of capital used per share

 end-declarations

 '''